XingxingHuang/Leetcode-for-Fun/README.md

 Practice is so helpful to improve one's coding skills.
 This github records the daily algorithm practice.
 In each directory, the java or python code and some tips are included.
 The following is some useful tips one would meet in these online coding.

 #### common methods (must know):

-> brute force, dfd/bfs, sorting, dp, recursive, math, number theory, bit, probabilities, games, greedy, combinatorics, divide and conquer.
+ brute force, dfd/bfs, sorting, dp, recursive, math, number theory, bit, probabilities, games, greedy, combinatorics, divide and conquer.

->
-> two pointer
+ two pointer, Sweepline

->
-> string, tree, graph, hashing, matrices
+ string, tree, graph, hashing, matrices

 * gcd method to calculate greatest common divisor.